Ween: Style and influences

-Ween is known for its far-reaching musical approach which takes influence from many different genres of music.
+Ween is known for its far-reaching musical approach, which is influenced by many different genres of music.
 This style has been termed alternative rock and experimental rock by critics and journalists.
 Melchiondo once stated, "Each of us had different things in our record collections that the other one didn't have.
 Aaron's dad had a lot of psychedelic records, I was really into punk rock, and we would just turn each other on to music."
-Freeman remarked in 2011, "I think when Ween formed I was really into the synthesizer New Wave thing of the mid-'80s and Mickey was more into the punk rock thing".
+Freeman remarked in 2011, "I think when Ween formed I was really into the synthesizer new wave thing of the mid-'80s and Mickey was more into the punk rock thing".

 Both Freeman and Melchiondo have stated several times that one of the band's biggest influences was Prince.
 The GodWeenSatan track "L.M.L.Y.P." borrows lyrics from two Prince songs, "Alphabet St." and "Shockadelica".
 Additionally, on rare occasions, Ween has jammed on Prince's "Kiss", placing it in the middle of "Voodoo Lady" during live performances.
 Other Prince songs covered in concert by Ween include "1999", "Housequake", and "Purple Rain".
 In 2012, Melchiondo remarked on his website that "by far, hands down the greatest living guitarist in any genre is Prince Rogers Nelson.
 Prince does so many things well that it's easy to forget that he is also a world class shredder."

 Other stated influences include The Beatles, Parliament-Funkadelic, the Butthole Surfers, Pink Floyd, the Dead Kennedys, Laurie Anderson, The Allman Brothers Band, James Brown, Devo, The Residents and Earth, Wind and Fire.
 In concert, Ween has frequently covered songs by David Bowie, Led Zeppelin, Grateful Dead, Neil Young, Motörhead, Van Halen, The Doors, Frank Sinatra, and Billy Joel.
+Dean has stated that his favorite album of all time is There's a Riot Goin' On by Sly and The Family Stone.

 Because of Ween's wide variety of styles and humorous lyrics, they have often been compared to Frank Zappa.
-Both members have denied Zappa's influence, and in a 2011 interview Freeman stated that although he was influenced by The Mothers of Invention, he was never a fan of Zappa's post-Mothers work.
-Melchiondo says he is not a fan of Zappa because Zappa's take on different genres of music seem sarcastic and insincere.
+Both members have denied Zappa's influence, and in a 2011 interview, Freeman stated that although he was influenced by The Mothers of Invention, he was never a fan of Zappa's post-Mothers work.
+Melchiondo says he is not a fan of Zappa because Zappa's take on different genres of music seems sarcastic and insincere.
 Freeman performed the Mothers-era Zappa song "What's the Ugliest Part of Your Body?" at the Frank Zappa Day Festival in Baltimore in September 2011.